tarcode2004/Flag5/readme.md

 ./rc4_client
 ```

 The client will connect to the server using the vulnerable RC4-SHA cipher and retrieve the satellite uplink status file.
+For more details, see the client's README.md.

 ---